GoogleChrome/developer.chrome.com/site/en/blog/debugging-speculation-rules/index.md

 These trigger a full load and render of the page (subject to certain restrictions), which can provide an instant loading experience, but with extra resource costs.

-Unlike prefetches however, these are not available to be seen in the network tab as these are fetched and rendered in a separate rendering process in Chrome.
+Unlike prefetches however, these are not available to be seen in the **Network** panel as these are fetched and rendered in a separate rendering process in Chrome.
 This makes the **Preloading** panes more important to debug prerender speculation rules.

 ### Debugging `prerender` with the Preloading panes